 Set up your business number

 By now you will have already registered your domain name and with that comes your professional email addresses, everything is looking good.
-Don’t be let down by your phone number.
+You’re well on your way to starting your own business… don’t be let down by your phone number.

 Your business phone number is your customers direct line to you before they place an order so it’s important to have something professional in place to look the part.
 Decide if your business needs a local landline number (for local areas), an 0800 number to look big and established (freephone) or an 0333-nationwide number, great for online businesses or if you have no geographic location.

 Once you have picked your perfect number it’s time to make use of your Free Features, as a startup making the most of what’s available to you for free is a no brainer!
 For example, you will need to set up your Voicemail for calls that you miss, Timed Call Diverts so you aren’t getting business calls at 3am and Missed Call Alerts so you can return potential customers calls.